tescolopio/guard_tos/docs/enhanced-summarization-demo.md

 **Concerning Patterns Detected:**

-- 💰 Refunds may be limited or not available
+- Refunds may be limited or not available
-- 🔒 Your personal data may be shared with other companies
+- Your personal data may be shared with other companies
-- ⚠️ Your account can be terminated without warning
+- Your account can be terminated without warning
-- 📝 Terms can be changed without notifying you
+- Terms can be changed without notifying you
-- ⚖️ You may be giving up important legal rights
+- You may be giving up important legal rights

 **Positive Patterns Detected:**

-- ✅ You can opt out of data collection or communications
+- You can opt out of data collection or communications
-- ✅ You can request deletion of your personal data
+- You can request deletion of your personal data
-- ✅ Customer support contact information is provided
+- Customer support contact information is provided
-- ✅ There appears to be a trial period or grace period
+- There appears to be a trial period or grace period

 ### 5. Plain Language Alerts

 **High Risk Alert:**
-"⚠️ This agreement has several sections that significantly limit your rights or increase your responsibilities.
+"This agreement has several sections that significantly limit your rights or increase your responsibilities.
 Consider reviewing carefully before agreeing."

 **Medium Risk Alert:**
-"⚠️ This agreement has some terms that affect your rights.
+"This agreement has some terms that affect your rights.
 Pay special attention to the highlighted sections."

 ### 6. User Interface Enhancements